 - Boots: $100 for something above the ankles, made of tough material, and with a bit of armour to protect it all.
 Many people just look at Instagram and think everyone rides motorcycles in sneakers.
 Not so.
 Those people eventually crush their ankles.
 If you like the sound of crushed ankles, just wear sneakers.

-If you don’t want to buy (and wear) at least a helmet and gloves, motorcycling may not be for you.
+If you don’t want to buy (and wear) at least a helmet and gloves, you have to tolerate the risk of serious injuries.
+It may not happen to you, but I keep seeing it.

 If you have friends who don’t use it all and have crashed and “are fine”, that’s OK, and you can do that.